rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ### 2.1.0 (2020-09-18)
 * SDKCF-2568: Deprecate updateSession() API
- * session update will be done internally when event is triggered and user info was changed
+  - session update will be done internally when event is triggered and user info was changed
- * will be removed on 3.0.0
+  - will be removed on next major version

 ### 2.0.0 (2020-06-11)
 * SDKCF-2054: Converted In-App Messaging to Kotlin